AneetaAbhm/Phishing-URL-Detection/README.md

-# PHISHING URL DETECTION - PHASE 2
+# PHISHING URL DETECTION

-## 1.Overview of Problem Statement:
+## 1. Overview of Problem Statement:
 Phishing attacks are one of the most common cyber threats, costing individuals and organizations billions annually.
 Attackers use deceptive URLs to steal sensitive information like passwords, credit card details, and personal data.
 Traditional methods of detecting phishing URLs (e.g., blacklists) are reactive and fail to catch new threats.
 This project aims to build a proactive phishing detection system using machine learning to analyze URL features and classify them as malicious or safe.

 ## 2. Objective:
 Develop a machine learning model to classify URLs as phishing or legitimate based on features extracted from the URL and its metadata.
 The goal is to create a robust system that can detect phishing attempts in real-time, protecting users from cyber threats.

 ## 3. Data Description